pikarin/frontend-test/README.md

   * See a list of available pokemon
   * Get a random pokemon
 * Display the pokemon's name, image and key stats
+* Provide a button for user to evolve their pokemon
 * When user refresh the page, the assigned pokemon should not change until they click the button to get a new random pokemon